ycrc/ycrc.github.io/docs/data/group-change.md

-# Group Change
+# Changing Groups

-On cluster other than Bouchet or Hopper, when your PI is changed, the primary group of your account on the cluster will also be changed.
-As a result, you will have a new storage space on the cluster which belongs to the new group, including Home, Project, Scratch, etc.
+From time to time, YCRC users may enter collaborations with new PI's or switch groups entirely.
+In this case you may use the [YCRC Group Change Request Form](https://research.computing.yale.edu/group-change) to adjust your group affiliations.

+When you switch groups or are added to a group, new storage will be become available to you in the your new PI's Project and Scratch folders.
+On Bouchet and Hopper, your Home folder stays intact after switching PI's.

+## Group Changes on Older Clusters

-We will change the primary group of your cluster account to the new group and will move all the files stored in your old storage space into the new storage space.
-However, some local installations most likely will not be able to work properly after being moved.
+When you switch groups (older) clusters other than Bouchet and Hopper, your Home folder will need to be migrated.
+The technical reason for this is that on these older clusters, your account primary group changes when you switch PI's.
+In these cases, we will change the primary group of your cluster account to the new group and will move all the files stored in your old storage space into the new storage space.

+After this migration, some local installations most likely will not be able to work properly after being moved.
 In particular, Conda environments and R packages will fail.
-You need to rebuild them
-in your new space under the new group.
+You need to rebuild them in your new space under the new group.

+## Rebuilding R packages after Switching Groups

 For R packages, you just need to reinstall them with `install.packages()`.

-## Rebuild a Conda Environment after Group Change
+## Rebuild a Conda Environment after Switching Groups

 We will use an example to illustrate how to rebuild a conda env after group change.
 Assume the conda env is originally installed in `/gpfs/gibbs/project/oldgrp/user123`,